thoughtbot/maybe_haskell/book/applicative/operator.md

 ## Operators Are Not Syntax

-If a function name is only symbols.
-You can always write it infix, no backticks required.
+If a function name is only symbols, you can always write it infix, no backticks required.
 This is how an expression like `1 + 1` does what you would expect and doesn't need to be written as `(+) 1 1` even though `(+)` is a function like any other.
 We call functions like this *operators*.